send2durai/iac-demo/README.md

 4) http://public-IP:8080/  (Jenkins default port number:8080)
 5) Finish

-## Note: Nowadays all the companies moving towards to CI/CD methodology to setup anything on the cloud Infrastructure.
+Note: Nowadays the companies are moving towards to CI/CD methodology to produce softwares very quick manner to the customer.
+Why because "Time is Money".
+Thats where the Continuous Integration and Continuous Deployment/Delivery Model has born.